 The risks for the person you care for

 If you are the solitary carer for someone and you fall ill, you may not be able to look after them as well as they need.
 You also risk passing on the infection to them, which could be dangerous if they have health conditions that could put them at risk of developing serious complications from the flu1.
 This includes people who1,2:

-These complications from flu could include bronchitis or pneumonia1, a higher risk of hospitalisation (or even death)3 or it could make their existing health condition worse3.
+These complications from flu could include pneumonia1, a higher risk of hospitalisation (or even death)3 or it could make their existing health condition worse3.

 The risks for you